-Ticks must be attached for at least one to two days to pass the infection to a dog.
-Symptoms of Lyme disease, which can take two to five months to develop after a tick bite, can include:
+Symptoms of Lyme disease can take two to five months to develop after a tick bite.
+Thesecan include:

 Enlarged lymph nodes

 While treatment is available, some dogs do not respond to treatment.
-Many dogs that do improve with treatment will experience symptom relapses.
+Some dogs that do improve with treatment will experience symptom relapses.

 Side Effects of Lyme Disease Vaccine

-No major side effects exist with the Lyme disease vaccine in healthy dogs.
-As with any vaccines, some dogs may have sensitivity after the vaccine, or they can develop some form of a vaccine reaction.
+Major side effects are uncommon with the Lyme disease vaccine in healthy dogs.
+As with any vaccine, some dogs may have injection site pain after the vaccine, or they can develop some form of a vaccine reaction.
 Symptoms of a more serious vaccine reaction can include:

 Swelling of the face

 Dogs who are infected with Lyme disease, even if not showing symptoms, are more prone to developing severe reaction symptoms.
 This may be due to their immune system’s response to dealing with both the disease and the vaccine simultaneously.
 If any unusual symptoms are noted after your dog’s Lyme disease vaccine, call your veterinarian for advice.